aaqibwani/aaqibwani.github.io/docs/Email Authentication Part 2.md

 <img width="1447" height="355" alt="image" src="https://github.com/user-attachments/assets/92f023c7-210b-4ca6-af38-8533cf61de48" />

-Note:
+{: .important }
-There are common scenarios which cause DKIM to fail, example a email filtering gateway between the sender and the recipient that modifies the subject or the body of the email to either add "EXTERNAL" in the subject line or include a disclaimer in the email.
+> There are common scenarios which cause DKIM to fail, example a email filtering gateway between the sender and the recipient that modifies the subject or the body of the email to either add "EXTERNAL" in the subject line or include a disclaimer in the email.
 However, in our case the email was sent directly from the sender to the recipient and there was no modification of any of the email properties, hence DKIM passes.

 ### DMARC: